 I went to bed that night, haunted by the words she had spoken before she left.

-Everything will change?
+The end is here?
 What did that mean?

 “Good morning,” she said.
 “I hope you’re well?”

 “Sonea, let’s not pretend yesterday didn’t happen.”

 Sonea appeared to struggle with this question.
 I could tell that she had an answer, but she just couldn’t seem to find the words.

 “It’s about the Princess, the Yunai, and the virus.
 Frankly, I don’t know what I can and cannot say,” she blurted to me.
 “It’s hard, you know?”